-But then wait, what? it’s only been two months?!
-It’s crazy how things can feel so far away yet so close.
+But then wait, what?
+It’s only been two months?!
+It’s crazy how things can feel so far away and yet so close.

-Their set unfortunately got off to a rocky start with singer Brett Emmons mic not working (actually none of the mics worked at first) for a majority of their song “White Noise”.
-I could sense his frustration as he looked super pissed up on stage, but to his and the entire band’s immense credit, Brett got the crowd worked up and chanting “White noise!” with the chorus.
+Their set unfortunately got off to a rocky start with singer Brett Emmons’ mic not working (actually none of the mics worked at first) for a majority of their song “White Noise.”
+I could sense his frustration as he looked super pissed up on stage, but to his and the entire band’s immense credit, Emmons got the crowd worked up and chanting “white noise!” with the chorus.
 When the mics finally started working the audience gave out a booming cheer, and I was in goosebump city.
 The band rocked the crowd with yet another cover of “Gimme Shelter” by the Rolling Stones.
 Them playing that has by far been my favorite part of their sets.
-Guitarist Chris Koster kills it with his part he sings.
+Guitarist Chris Koster kills it with the part he sings.

 The big question I have now is just how big this band will get from this point.
 Next month they open for The Rolling Stones themselves, and I can only imagine great things coming after.
 They deserve it.